rust-lang/rfcs/active/0000-rename-mut.md

 function that expects a `&` since it feels like I can be sure that it won't mutate it.
 However, then I become worried that function will change someday to accept a `&mut`.
-So, what I want is a compiler warning if the function I'm calling changes and starting mutating my variable without me expecting it.
+So, what I want is a compiler warning if the function I'm calling changes and starts mutating my variable without me expecting it.
 As I've described already, however, `&` doesn't mean immutable, so, this request, while good intentioned, doesn't really accomplish the goal of controlling mutation.
 Lets say that `&mut` where changed to something (such as `&only`)